abdullah-hassan1/my-website/README.md

-## This Project is for My Personal Use Thank U
+## This Project is for My Personal Use.
+Thank U